How to aerate a lawn – for healthy vigorous grass

 The lawn is a major feature of many backyard landscaping ideas and aerating, along with mowing, watering and fertilizing, can all be required to keep it thriving and looking its best.

-We’ve put together the details on when you need to aerate here, and which tools are required, and asked the experts for their advice on how to aerate a lawn, too.
+We’ve put together the details on which tools are required, and asked the experts for their advice on how to aerate a lawn, too so that when it comes to when to aerate a lawn, you are ready to go.

 How to aerate a lawn